 Design templates also help to preserve brand guidelines and consistency.
-When a company defines a brand, creating design templates for all major visual, written, and print components can help maintain consistency across the organization, regardless of who’s creating the advertisement or marketing asset.
+When a company defines a brand, creating design templates for all major visual, written, and print components can help maintain consistency across the organization, regardless of who’s creating the ad or marketing asset.

-Design Templates are Optimized
+Design templates are optimized.

 Bad design hurts SEO.
 When people visit your site and can’t easily navigate a content offer or web page, they’re likely to leave … or “bounce” out of your site to find another.
 This tells search engines that your website isn’t a good answer to search queries.

 Design templates help you avoid this.
 By providing great design and user experience, you won’t get dinged by search engines — and left in the dust by visitors.